You are here

 Each year, several BU students present their research at the conference.
 Students present papers based on their participation in the summer field school in archaeology, internships, the Field Methods in Cultural Anthropology class (46.475), or other classes.
 Several other PASSHE schools regularly participate, including Indiana University of Pennsylvania, Millersville, Shippensburg, Edinboro, Mansfield, and California University of Pennsylvania.
 Presentations at the conference are excellent preparation for graduate school.

 As an anthropology major, you will study humankind and attempt to establish useful information and generalizations about people, their behavior and their cultural and biological origins to arrive at the fullest possible understanding of human diversity.
-You will gain global cultural awareness through classroom studies of cultures everywhere.
+You will gain global cultural awareness through classroom studies of cultures everywhere and receive hands on field and research experiences.

 Anthropology, in common with other sciences, is concerned with the formulation and testing of hypotheses or tentative explanations of observed human phenomena.
 Anthropology also has an important humanistic tradition.